 In review, The Courier-Mail is a newspaper that utilizes journalists for local news, and for international news, they source the AP as well as News Corp writers.
 There is the moderate use of loaded words in headlines such as this: Election timetable sharpens MPs’ minds.
 Sourcing for this article comes from the least biased AP.
-When it comes to USA news The Courier-Mail does not have a favorable opinion of USA President Donald Trump, but this does not convey a right or left bias as many affiliated with the right-center is opposed to President Trump.
+When it comes to USA news The Courier-Mail does not have a favorable opinion of USA President Donald Trump, but this does not convey a right or left bias as many affiliated with the right-center is opposed to former President Trump.
 However, when it comes to Australian politics, they tend to favor a more free market right leaning policy.

 Overall, we rate the Courier-Mail Right-Center biased based on story selection that slightly favors the right and High for factual reporting based on proper sourcing.
 (4/29/2017) Updated (D. Van Zandt 04/09/2023)